mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 ## CS5001 Program does not contain a static 'Main' method suitable for an entry point
 Make sure "Output type" is set to "Class Library" in the project properties.

+## References to other classes stopped working! (such as : ModItem, : ModProjectile etc.)
+Simply restart Visual Studio and it should fix itself.